 What is involved in the CAIeRO process?

-The CAIeRO process is a participant-centred session (meaning: participants are expected to work hard), over two days, where the facilitator takes the course team through several stages.
-For more detail about what’s involved, see this series of blog posts, as well as the existing research around the Carpe Diem model.
+The CAIeRO process is a participant-centred session (meaning: participants are expected to work hard), where the facilitator takes the course team through several stages.
+For more detail about what’s involved, see this series of blog posts, as well as the more detailed publication list.
 Deliverables for each stage are in bold in the table below.

 the course or module